 A YouTube creator named “Mami Must Haves” shared her experience buying First Day Vitamins for her child:

-Ritual is our top multivitamin pick because the brand is clinically shown to be effective, and uses absorbable vitamin and mineral formats without any unhealthy additive ingredients.
+The brand is clinically shown to be effective, and uses absorbable vitamin and mineral formats.

 Here are the pros and cons of First Day Vitamins in our opinion: